 Since both the platforms are such huge success and popular among the users there are not many technical causes that differ between the two.
 So here are some common causes that may be responsible for the user to switch to Thunderbird.

 - Thunderbird is relatively new so it has a few extra features than Eudora.

 - Thunderbird is user-friendly, open-source, and free to use which attracts a lot of users.
 It supports a lot of add-ins as well.

-- One of the most common reasons for the users to import the Eudora mails to Thunderbird is when they are switching between companies and need to start on Thunderbird.
+- One of the most common reasons for the users to import Eudora to Thunderbird is when they are switching between companies and need to start on Thunderbird.

 Recommended: Default Location of Mailbox MBOX File? .